BCDevOps/platform-services/tools/audit/repo-mapper/ansible/readme.md

 ```
 ansible-playbook  repo-mapper.yml
 ```
+### Duration
+The current run time against the prod Pathfinder cluster is about 35mins.

 ### Objects
 All data is collected into a dictionary object and can be used to create an export file or to push data into an external system.
 The object structure looks as follows: